Table of Contents

-In the case of Island Platform, the platform stays in the middle and tram tracks are laid on each side of the platform.
-Island Platform is suitable in an urban situation where land is a constraint and Side Platform is not feasible to accommodate.
+In the case of the Island Platform, the platform stays in the middle and tram tracks are laid on each side of the platform.
+Island Platform is suitable in an urban situation where land is a constraint and a Side Platform is not feasible to accommodate.

 In the case of Side platforms, the inbound and outbound tracks stay at the centre and Platforms are provided are one side of the track for each track.

-Pocket tracks or withdrawing tracks are rail track arrangements, which permits trains to park off the main track alignment.
+Pocket tracks or withdrawing tracks are rail track arrangements, which permit trains to park off the main track alignment.
 I hope this blog will help you understand the Light Rail Transit System and its associated features.